How to apply

 - Your expectations.
 How does this degree fit into your future plans - what do you hope to gain from it?

 - Fluency in English.
-If English is not your first language, you must have an IELTS score of 7.0 with no more than two components at 6.5 or 6.0, or other accepted language test, dated within two years of your proposed start date.
-If you are unsure whether your nationality requires a language certificate, or if your previous education was in English, contact the Philosophy Postgraduate Admissions Officer to see if this requirement can be waived.
+If English is not your first language, you must have an IELTS score of 7.0 with no more than two components at 6.5 or 6.0, or other accepted language test at Band B, dated within two years of your proposed start date.
+If you are unsure whether your nationality requires a language certificate, or if your previous education was in English, contact the philpgadmissions at warwick dot ac dot uk to see if this requirement can be waived.
 Please also note that taking a pre-sessional English course at Warwick or elsewhere is not sufficient to replace an IELTS score at the required level.

 You can access the online application system here.
 We review applications on a rolling basis, so you should submit your application as soon as you are ready.
 We will normally make a decision on your application within 4 working weeks of receiving all necessary documents.
 Ideally you should aim to submit your application by April to ensure you receive your application results with enough time to organise the logistical aspects of your studies before the start of term.